taliajmallo/rpgs/campaigns/Triplets/Adrena/charsheet.md

 morale bonus on any one roll you make while trying to fulfill a promise made to another individual.
 - At 10th character level, you gain a +3 competence bonus on Diplomacy, Intimidate, and Sense Motive checks while talking to an individual one-on-one.
-- At 20th level, you can make a new saving throw each minute to resist mind-affecting effects as your subconscious searches for loopholes.
+- At 20th character level, you can make a new saving throw each minute to resist mind-affecting effects as your subconscious searches for loopholes.
 ### Psychic Sensitivity (1st Bonus Specific)
 You have access to occult skill unlocks.
 ### Point Blank Shot (1st)